nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    3. Test case : `select 0`<br>
       Expected : Client list remains displayed.
 Error details shown in the status message.
    4. Other incorrect select commands to try : `select`, `select x` (where x is larger than the list size).
       Expected : Client list remains displayed.
 Error details shown in the status message.

 ### Adding a client

 1. Add a client to the client list
    1. Prerequisites: List all clients is currently being displayed in the clients display box.
-   2. Test case : `add n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 `
+   2. Test case : `add n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25`

       Expected : Name of client added will be displayed in the status message.
-Client list will be updated to include the added client
+Client list will be updated to include the added client.
    3. Test case : `add`

       Expected : No client is added.
 Error details shown in the status message.
 Client list remains the same.
-   4. Test case : `add n/John Doe p/98765432 e/x a/311, Clementi Ave 2, #02-25 `
+   4. Test case : `add n/John Doe p/98765432 e/x a/311, Clementi Ave 2, #02-25`

       Expected : No client is added.
 Invalid email format will result in email error message to be displayed in the status message.